Tamiya Corporation: Overseas subsidiaries

 Tamiya is a major shareholder of Creative Master Bermuda Limited, a Hong Kong-based contract manufacturer which includes Tamiya among its clients.

 Facilities

 Tamiya has several large regional divisions, notably in Irvine, California, home of Tamiya America, the North, Central, and South American branch responsible for many of the company's racing developments.
-Tamiya America also features a world-class racing facility in Aliso Viejo, California—which is the site of several world championship events—as well as an annual scale model contest called Tamiya/Con, the last of which was held in 2006.
+Tamiya America also established a world-class racing facility in Aliso Viejo, California—which was the site of several world championship events—as well as an annual scale model contest called Tamiya/Con, the last of which was held in 2006.

-Presently, over half of Tamiya's products are manufactured in Antipolo City, Philippines.
+Presently, over half of Tamiya's products are manufactured in Antipolo, Philippines.
 An assembly plant is located in Mactan Export Processing Zone, Cebu, Philippines.

 Tamiya Europe is located in Germany.

 Guinness World Records

 Tamiya radio-controlled models previously held two Guinness World Records, both for distances travelled: